Jan 22, 2021January 22, 2021

 People who are interested in the work of the Literacy Council and think they might like to tutor an adult learner are invited to a one hour information session.
 Attendance is a prerequisite to tutor training.

-Before beginning to work with an adult learner, prospective tutors must complete about 13 hours of in-person training over the course of two days.
-These workshops are held at least four times a year usually on successive Saturdays.
+Before beginning to work with an adult learner, prospective tutors must complete about 6 hours of training.
+These workshops are held about eight times a year on weekday evenings or Saturdays, currently on Zoom.

-The workshop introduces a phonics-based, multi-sensory approach geared to students who can’t read well, can speak little or no English or wish to improve their reading or language skills.
+The workshop introduces a phonics-based, multi-sensory approach geared to students who can’t read well, and a comprehensive curriculum including listening, speaking, reading and writing for those who can speak little or no English or wish to improve their reading or language skills.
 It also presents instructional techniques and materials for more advanced students, and advice about tailoring lessons to particular student needs.

 Support doesn’t end with the training workshop!
 In addition, our tutors have access to a wide range of free online and in-house materials that include comprehensive teacher guides with lesson plans.
 The Literacy Council’s program coordinators provide continuing guidance about where to begin with a particular student, what materials to use, or what to do if a certain approach isn’t succeeding.

-Inquire or enroll in a two-day tutor training workshop in one of the following ways:
+Inquire or enroll in a tutor training workshop in one of the following ways: